Fall 2010 Semester Program with Nazareth College of

 considered.)

-The Fall Semester Program is designed especially for sophomores and juniors of all fields of
+The Fall Semester Program is designed especially for sophomores and

-study.
-They must have a good academic standing (grade point average of 3.0 (B) or
+standing (grade point average of 3.0 (B) or better).
+Some proficiency

-better).
-Some proficiency in the German language is strongly
+in the German language is strongly recommended.
+In addition, all

-recommended.
-In addition, all students who are open to new ideas and enthusiastic and serious about learning in another culture are
+students who are open to new ideas and enthusiastic and serious about

 To help students to adjust to the new situation STUDIENFORUM BERLIN

-provides, during the first week of the
+provides, during the first week of the program, a general orientation

-program, a general orientation to Germany and Berlin.
-This is an important program
+to Germany and Berlin.
+This is an important program component.
+Here

-staff, particularly with the student
+and administrative staff, particularly with the student coordinator.

-recources, facilities and user procedures of STUDIENFORUM BERLIN as well as the logistics of living in Berlin such as
+user procedures of STUDIENFORUM BERLIN as well as the logistics of

-housing, transportation, health,
+living in Berlin such as housing, transportation, health, safety

-and personal security, and
+and personal security,

-recreation.
-Also issues concerning living in a foreign setting as a challenge of cross-cultural learning will be
+and recreation.
+Also issues concerning living in a foreign setting as a

 Orientation will also help each student to learn about the program